-However, the problem with fasting often comes with the re-feeding.
-Understandably, it is hard for many people to make wise food choices when they are really hungry.
+The problem with fasting often comes with the re-feeding.
+It’s hard for many people to make wise food choices when they are really hungry.
 We often optimise food to refuel quickly, which usually involve high levels of fat and possibly carbs, and usually not enough protein.

 George Bernard Shaw

-Without modifying food quality, our appetite often does a great job of ensuring we eat back the energy that we missed out on while we were fasting.
+Without modifying food quality, our appetite often does a great job of ensuring we eat back the same quantity of energy that we missed out on while we were fasting.

 There is a real risk that food quality will diminish with regular long-term fasts.
-It’s difficult to consume the protein and other nutrients you need in a narrow window of time.
-It’s much easier to reach for much more energy dense foods when we’re really hungry and think we’ve earned it.
+It’s difficult to consume the protein and other nutrients you need in a narrow window of time and it’s much easier to reach for more energy dense food combinations.

 It seems you will have a much better chance of eating less across the day if you prioritise breakfast (see Breakfast like a king, lunch like a prince and dinner like a pauper).

-And while you’re at it, making sure you get a substantial amount of protein at breakfast also seems to help you eat less across the rest of the day.
+And while you’re at it, making sure you get a substantial amount of protein at breakfast will help you eat less across the rest of the day.

 Do I need to worry about ketones?

-No. You don’t need to focus on elevated ketones to lose weight or reverse diabetes.
+No. You don’t need to focus on elevated ketones to lose weight or reverse your diabetes.

-Your body is always burning fat to some degree regardless of the ketones you measure in your blood.
+Your body is always burning fat to some degree, regardless of the ketones you can measure in your blood.

 While some people suggest that you should ‘eat fat to satiety’ or that you need to ‘eat fat to lose fat’, it seems that refined dietary fat (i.e. separated from protein) has a very low satiety on a calorie-for-calorie basis.
-Some ketogenic diet proponents advocate for a moderate protein diet to ensure to keep ketones elevated, however it appears that

 Many people get caught up in the belief that ketones equate to fat loss or hold some magical power and continue to chase elevated ketones with a high-fat diet that ends up leading to fat gain and worsened insulin resistance.

-Once your fat stores are no longer overfull, fuel will no longer be backing up in your system and your blood sugars, cholesterol and blood ketones will decrease to some degree.
+Once your fat stores are no longer overfull, the fuel will no longer be backing up in your body.
+Your blood sugars, triglycerides and ketones will all decrease.